MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

         MinQuality: 30
         # Filter reads that did not map to the reference sequence
         FilterUnmappedReads: yes
-        # Should be disabled ("no") for aDNA alignments, as post-mortem damage
+        # May be disabled ("no") for aDNA alignments with the 'aln' algorithm.
-        # localizes to the seed region, which BWA expects to have few
+        # Post-mortem damage localizes to the seed region, which BWA expects to
-        # errors (sets "-l").
+        # have few errors (sets "-l").
 See http://pmid.us/22574660
         UseSeed: yes

 Since the data we will be mapping represents (simulated) ancient DNA, we will furthermore set the UseSeed option to 'no' (line 18), in order to recover a small additional amount of alignments during mapping (c.f.
 [Schubert2012]_):